 Educating a student at Bishop Diego has cost $22,500 per year over the past several years.
 Because of our personalized tuition model, the fundraising that we do, and the generosity of our benefactors, the school is able to heavily subsidize this amount.
 Based on these subsidies no family is asked or required to pay the actual amount it costs to educate a student.
 For those families who have the means and wish to bridge the gap between the amount of tuition they pay and the actual cost of educating their student(s), they are invited to make a tax-deductible donation to the school's Annual Fund to help ensure that the school remains accessible to all and is able to continue to provide the best level of support and programming.

 Due to the limited amount of funds that the school has to subsidize and keep the cost of tuition down, offers are made on a “first-come, first-served” basis and as such it is vital that all application deadlines be followed.
 The amount of subsidy the school can provide is limited and can fluctuate from year to year.
 Once the subsidies are allocated and exhausted, no further subsidies will be available for allocation.

 In order to apply for aid, a family must complete an application for admission and a FACTS application (which analyzes the financial factors of the analysis) so that the school can assess the student based on the factors of the personalized tuition model.

-Please read the following information before completing your application for Tuition Assistance:
+Please read the following information before completing your FACTS application:

-- A complete application must be made through FACTS Grant Aid.
-The online application offers an opportunity to have all facets of a family income and expenditure examined.
-There are no financial cutoff levels.
+.
+The online application offers an opportunity to have all facets of a family's income and expenditures examined.
+There are no financial cut-off levels.

-- The student must maintain a minimum 2.75 GPA average at each semester (December and June) grading period and a satisfactory discipline record.
-Failure to uphold both standards will result in the remainder of the award being canceled and full tuition charged.
+4. The student must maintain a minimum 2.75 GPA average at each semester (December and June) grading period and a satisfactory discipline record.
+Failure to uphold both standards will result in the remainder of the subsidies granted under the Tuition Model being canceled and the full cost of educating the student being charged.